PixarAnimationStudios/ruby-jss/lib/jamf/README.md

 This README is a quick overview of the big changes, for both using the Jamf module, and for contributing to its development.

-IMPORTANT: As with the JP-API, this is an early work-in-progress, and things might change drastically at any point.
+**IMPORTANT:** As with the JP-API, this is an early work-in-progress, and things might change drastically at any point.
 The original work on the JP-API code was started long before the current server-side standards were in place, and much of that old-code is still here, but won't work.
-Please mention 'ruby-jss' in MacAdmins Slack #jamf-api or #ruby, or email ruby-jss@pixar.com if you have questions or want to contribute.
+Please mention 'ruby-jss' in MacAdmins Slack #jamf-api or #ruby, or email ruby-jss@pixar.com, or open an issue on github if you have questions or want to contribute.

+## Requirements

+##### Ruby 2.3 or higher
+  Some features of ruby 2.3 are used throughout. macOS 10.12.6 or higher can use the /usr/bin/ruby that comes with the OS.

+##### Manully install Faraday and Faraday Middleware

+The Jamf module uses the [Faraday Gem](https://github.com/lostisland/faraday) and its companion [faraday_middleware](https://github.com/lostisland/faraday_middleware), as its underlying HTTP connector.
+You will need to install two gems manually:

+`gem install faraday`

+and

+`gem install faraday_middleware`

+The plan is to migrate the original classic API connection to also use Faraday, moving away from the 'rest-client' gem.
+The primary reason being that Faraday has fewer dependencies, none of which require being compiled.
+This means that installing ruby-jss on a Mac will no longer need the XCode CommandLine tools.
+When that happens, the ruby-jss gem will be updated to automatically install faraday when ruby-jss is installed.
+Until then, please install it manually before using the new JP-API code.

 ## The Jamf module